isomerpages/moe-methodistgirlssch/_secondary/Useful Links/Loan of MGS Uniform One.md

 **Item 1: Blazer**
 <br> - Wear the blazer at all times when you are on official duty.
-<br> - The blazer must be fully buttoned when wearing it.
+<br> - Fully buttoned the blazer when wearing it.
 <br> - Take the blazer off when you are travelling or not on official duty.

 **Item 2: Shirt**
 <br> - The shirt must be tucked into the skirt at all times.
-<br> - The shirt sleeves must be worn at full length.
+<br> - Wear the shirt sleeves at full length.
 <br> - Do not roll or fold up the sleeves.

 **Item 3: Skirt**
-<br> - The skirt must be worn as it is without a belt.
+<br> - Wear the skirt as it is without a belt.

 **Item 4: Tie**
-<br> - The tie must be worn at all times.
+<br> - Wear the tie at all times.

 **Item 5: Stockings (optional/ not provided)**